Symposium Speakers

 • Patricia Brackin

-Dr. Patsy Brackin is the director of Rose-Hulman's award-winning engineering design program.
+Dr. Patsy Brackin is the former director of Rose-Hulman's award-winning engineering design program.
 Her expertise is in design methodology, creativity and innovation.
 She spent 11 years as director of Rose-Hulman's Operation Catapult program, helping introduce high school seniors to the wonders of science and engineering.
-Before becoming a college professor, Brackin was a design engineer for Chicago Bridge and Iron.
-Brackin has served as a program evaluator, a team chair and as a member and chair of the EAC.

 • Daina Briedis